MatthewReid854/reliability/docs/Reliability test duration.rst

 Reliability test duration
 '''''''''''''''''''''''''

 This function is an extension of the `reliability_test_planner <https://reliability.readthedocs.io/en/latest/Reliability%20test%20planner.html>`_ which allows users to calculate the required duration for a reliability test to achieve the specified producers and consumers risks.
-This is done based on the specified MTBF (mean time between failure) required and MTBF design.
+This is done based on the specified MTBF (mean time between failure) required and MTBF design (the MTBF that the manufacturer believes the system has been designed to).

 This type of determination must be made when organisations looking to test an item are uncertain of how much testing is required, but they know the amount of risk they are willing to accept as well as the MTBF required and the MTBF to which the item has been designed.